sergeniously/az-json/README.md

 };
 ```
 Where:
-- **pretty** option tells Writer to use indentations and line breaking or not.
-If it's true the JSON value will be written in pretty format, otherwise - in plain format i.e. without any spaces between JSON elements.
+- **pretty** option tells the Writer to use or not indentations and line breaking.
+If it is true the JSON value will be written in pretty format, otherwise - in plain format i.e. without any spaces between JSON elements.
-- **quoting** option tells Writer how to represent JSON keys in object values.
+- **quoting** option tells the Writer how to represent JSON keys in object values.
 If it's true the keys will always be surrounded with double quotes "".
 Otherwise if a key responds to a identifier restrictions it won't be surrounded with double quotes i.e. will be represented in JSON5 format.
 - **indent char** option sets a character that will be used to make indentations between JSON values.
 By default it is a space character.
 - **indent size** option sets a number of indentation characters per one level of hierarchy.
 By default it is a number 3.
 - **left margin** option sets a number of indentation characters which will be additionally placed before every line of serialized JSON value.